-A 'Behaviour Report Form' (Appendix 1) should be completed by the member of staff and passed to the Head Teacher, if the behaviour is felt to be beyond the level requiring discussion with the pupil.
+A CPOMS should be completed by the member(s) of staff who witnessed and/or took action.
+This should be sent to the Head Teacher and Deputy if the behaviour is felt to be beyond the level requiring discussion with the pupil(s).

+Detentions

-Detentions What the law allows:
+What the law allows: